chesstastic-org/monster-chess/README.md

 }
 ```

-`monster_chess` provides an implementation of one argument for you, which is `FenTeamArgument`, defined like this:
+`monster-chess` provides an implementation of one argument for you, which is `FenTeamArgument`, defined like this:

 ```rust
 pub enum FenTeamArgument {